Decoding News Narratives: A Critical Analysis of Large Language Models in Framing Detection: Fine-tuned FLAN-T5 and Hyperparameters

-Table \ref{tab:appflanfine} presents the detailed performance comparison on the GVFC Test split and on the ITW dataset; the models are out-of-the-box GPT-3.5-Turbo and GPT-4, and fine-tuned FLAN-T5 Large. \\Table \ref{tab:appflanfine2} presents the detailed performance comparison of fine-tuned FLAN-T5 small, base and large on the GVFC test set.\\ The FLAN-T5 models (small, base, and large) were fine-tuned using the following hyperparameters: All models employ a learning rate of 5e-05, with a maximum input length of 70 tokens, a maximum label length of 4 tokens, and a batch size of 64.
-The number of epochs varies with 10 for the small, 40 for the base, and 17 for the large model, each within a 50-epoch limit and with early stopping set at 5 epochs to prevent overfitting. \\We used one A100 80G GPU, requiring less than 15 minutes of GPU time per model.
+Table \ref{tab:appflanfine2} presents the detailed performance comparison of fine-tuned FLAN-T5 small, base and large on the GVFC test set.
+The FLAN-T5 models (small, base, and large) were fine-tuned using the following hyperparameters: All models employ a learning rate of 5e-05, with a maximum input length of 70 tokens, a maximum label length of 4 tokens, and a batch size of 64.
+The number of epochs varies with 10 for the small, 40 for the base, and 17 for the large model, each within a 50-epoch limit and with early stopping set at 5 epochs to prevent overfitting.
+We used one A100 80G GPU, requiring less than 15 minutes of GPU time per model.